Welcome to CSC 151! The official course description for this class is:

 The grading scale for this course will be:

-You may note that a score of exactly 90% could earn either a B+ or an A-.
-In this unlikely scenario, I will always choose the higher of the two grades.
-I also reserve the right to adjust this scale during the semester.
+I reserve the right to adjust this scale during the semester.
 You will be notified of any changes, and the scale will not change in the final two weeks of the course.
 You may ask me for your current grade in the class at any point; I will happily give you my best estimate based on the current scale and graded work so far, but these estimates are not guarantees of a specific final grade.

 Because your participation is so important, I will not grant excused absences except in exceptional circumstances.
-I will deduct 2% from your final grade for each unexcused absence and 1% for each time you are late to class.
-However, each student is allotted a 4% “penalty buffer,” so you may miss two classes or arrive late four times with no impact on your final grade.
+I will deduct 1% from your final grade for each absence and 0.5% for each time you are late to class.
+However, each student is allotted a 2% “penalty buffer,” so you may miss two classes or arrive late four times with no impact ony our final grade.
 This policy is intended to give you the flexibility to deal with brief illnesses or personal issues that require you to miss class.

 If you need to miss more than two class periods for an exceptional reason (e.g. to attend an academic conference, deal with a family emergency, or due to long-term illness) please talk to me as soon as possible and we will make an alternate arrangement.

 If your are sick, please do not come to class.
-Stay in your room, send me a message, rest, and seek medical care as needed.
-Student Health and Counseling Services (SHACS) offers health and mental health services to students.
+Stay in your room, rest, and seek medical care as needed.
+Student Health and Counciling Services (SHACS) offers health and mental health services to students.

-Because much of our work in this course involves collaboration and discussion, I will also evaluate you on your class participation.
+Because much of our work in this course involves collaboration and discussion, you will be evaluated on your participation.
 Participating in class involves:

 Students who regularly meet these criteria can expect to earn an A- for their participation grade.
 I will reward students who regularly provide significant insights or guide discussion in productive ways with a higher participation score.
 Students who fail to participate regularly (e.g., demonstrating a lack of preparation or involvement during lab exercises) or who participate in counterproductive ways (e.g., by dominating the conversation, making inappropriate comments, or getting off-task) can expect to earn a lower score.

 We will complete labs in class almost every day.
 You will be asked to submit a subset of the lab work via email for most labs.
 Your grade on labs will account for 10% of your final grade.
 Labs will be graded on a complete/incomplete scale.
 Writeups are due by 10:30pm on the next day of class.
-In particular, a lab completed on Monday is due at 10:30pm on Wednesday, a lab completed on Wednesday is due at 10:30pm on Friday, and a lab completed in class on Friday is due at 10:30pm the following Monday.
+For example, a lab completed on Tuesday is due at 10:30pm on Wednesday, and a lab completed in class on Friday is due at 10:30pm the following Monday.

 If you complete the lab on your own, you must acknowledge your partner’s contributions in your writeup.
 If you submit the lab together, only one submission is required.
 However, all group members are jointly responsible for ensuring a submission is made.
 (For example, if your partner told you he would submit a lab but he forgets to, you will both receive a zero.)
 For this reason, I recommend submitting labs while you are sitting together and including all named group members in the CC: line of the e-mail.